-With the cost of living rising faster than wages in American, many families are struggling to make ends meet.
+With the cost of living rising faster than wages in America, many families are struggling to make ends meet.
 Even if you were lucky enough to get a raise this year, it is still possible that you are making less money than you did the previous year because of soaring prices.
 Just in our area alone, we have seen a huge hike in rental prices, cost of food, electricity, and more.
 Let’s take a look at how to stretch your grocery budget.

 For families who earn too much to receive assistance to purchase groceries, we wanted to share how to stretch to make your food budget go much further.
 Most of these tips are things that I personally do to help stretch our food budget.